Ronald Dupree: Professional career

 Dupree went undrafted in 2003, but signed during the 2003–04 season with the Chicago Bulls.
 After his rookie season, he signed a contract with the Detroit Pistons, but was infrequently used by coach Larry Brown.
 Dupree was traded to the Minnesota Timberwolves prior to the 2005–06 season for a second-round draft pick.
 He re-signed with the Pistons on July 17, 2006.
 On December 14, 2007, he was waived so the Pistons could make room for other players obtained in a trade with the Charlotte Bobcats.
 He was signed to a ten-day contract by the Seattle SuperSonics on April 3, 2008, becoming the last player to sign with the Sonics.

 Dupree started the 2008–2009 season with the Tulsa 66ers of the NBA Developmental League.
 Halfway through the season he was traded to the Utah Flash, and helped take that team to the D-League finals.
 Dupree was invited to training camp with the Utah Jazz for preparation to the 2009–2010 season.
 However, he did not make their final roster.

 He signed a non-guaranteed contract with the Toronto Raptors on September 16, 2010.
 Dupree was released from the Toronto Raptors roster on October 19, 2010.
 He was re-signed by Toronto on December 26, 2010, but waived again on January 5, 2011.

 He signed with the Argentine team Regatas Corrientes in January 2012.
 He then signed with the Italian team Andrea Costa Imola Basket in February 2012.
 In September 2012, he joined the Memphis Grizzlies, but he did not make the team's regular season roster.

 On January 4, 2013, Dupree was acquired by the Los Angeles D-Fenders.
 On February 25, 2013, Dupree was traded to the Reno Bighorns.
 On August 8, 2013, he signed a two-year deal with Hapoel Jerusalem.

 On September 10, 2014, he announced his retirement and became a student assistant on the LSU men's basketball staff.

 Post-playing career

 Dupree returned to LSU as a student assistant coach in 2014.
 He was elevated to the position of director of student development for the 2015–16 season.
 Dupree was hired by the Nevada Wolf Pack men's basketball team as an assistant coach for the 2016–17 season.
 He departed the position in 2017 to join the Milwaukee Bucks as a scout.
+In 2025, Dupree returned to LSU again to take the newly created position of Basketball General Manager.